Updated: September 8, 2022

 If your loved one has recently died, you will not be at your best and decisions can be difficult.
 You will be faced with the distressing task of planning and paying for funeral and burial (cemetery) or cremation costs.

-You can avoid this emotional decision-making process by you and your loved one planning and possibly paying for these expenses in advance of your loved one’s death, sometimes even before they are ill.
+You can avoid this emotional decision-making process by you and your loved one planning and possibly paying for these expenses in advance of your loved one’s death, sometimes even before they are ill, although prepayment has many hazards.

 The major advantages of planning ahead is the peace of mind that you will not have to face these decisions when the time comes and that you have funds available to pay for it, leading to less anxiety and stress in an already difficult time.